 - Loamy soil.

-- Can take over entire garden due to spreading root system.
+- It can take over an entire garden due to the spreading root system.

 - Requires even watering.